rabinarayanpatra/docs-generator/README.md

 - **🔍 Full-Text Search** - Fast client-side search powered by FlexSearch
 - **📱 Mobile Responsive** - Optimized for all screen sizes
 - **🎯 SEO Optimized** - Built-in SEO with sitemap, robots.txt, and RSS feed
-- **⚡ Lightning Fast** - Built on Next.js 15 with optimized performance
+- **⚡ Lightning Fast** - Built on Next.js 16 with Turbopack for optimized performance
 - **🧭 Auto Navigation** - Automatic prev/next navigation and table of contents
 - **🎭 Syntax Highlighting** - Beautiful code blocks with Shiki
 - **📊 Math Support** - KaTeX for mathematical expressions